thehelp/last-ditch/README.md

 ## Features

-* Super-easy default setup: logging of error info to stderr and a synchronous append to a log file.
+* Super-easy default setup: logging of error info to stderr, synchronous append to a log file, and to a local [`statsd`](https://github.com/etsy/statsd) instance.
 * Just a few more steps to sending SMS and Email via [`thehelp-messaging`](https://github.com/thehelp/messaging)
 * Can participate in your program's logging mechanism via [`thehelp-log-shim`](https://github.com/thehelp/log-shim) (logging is primarily around SMS/email send status, file access failures, etc.)